-Students Pupils, parents, and visitors are encouraged to report alleged violations of this Policy to the Principal on the same day when the individual witnessed or received reliable information regarding any such incident.
-Students Pupils, parents, and visitors may report an act of harassment, intimidation, or bullying anonymously.
-Formal action for violations of the Code of Student Pupil Conduct may not be taken solely on the basis of an anonymous report.
+Students, parents, and visitors are encouraged to report alleged acts violations of harassment, intimidation, or bullying this Policy to the Principal or designee on the same day when the individual witnessed or received reliable information regarding any such incident.
+The school district shall provide a person an online means to complete the HIB

+338 Form to anonymously report an act of harassment, intimidation, or bullying.
+Formal action for violations of the Code of Student Conduct may not be taken solely on the basis of an anonymous report.